A nearly optimal randomized algorithm for explorable heap selection

 Let us now prove these claims.
-First we will show that the expectation of $\sum_{i=1}^z(n_i-k_i)$ is bounded.
+We first show that the expectation of $\sum_{i=1}^z(n_i-k_i)$ is bounded by $n-k$.

-\begin{lemma} Let $z$ be the number of recursive calls that are done in the main loop of \Call{Extend}{$T$, $\nstar$, $\kstar$, $\Lb$} with parameter $k\geq 1$.
-For $i\in [z]$, let $n_i$ and $k_i$ be the values of $n$ and $k$ that are given as parameters to the $i$th such subcall.
-Then:
+\begin{lemma} Let $z$ be the number of recursive calls with $k\geq 1$ that are done in the main loop of \Call{Extend}{$T$, $n$, $k$, $\Lb_0$}.
+For every $i\in [z]$, let $n_i$ and $k_i$ be the values that are given as second and third parameters to the $i$th such subcall.
+It holds that: